-The Iron Point project is located at the intersection of the Battle Mountain and Getchell gold belts, and on trend with several world-class gold mines including Twin Creeks (12M ounces Au), Turquoise Ridge (16M ounces Au), and Marigold (4M ounces Au).
+The Iron Point project is located at the intersection of the Battle Mountain and Getchell gold belts, and on trend with several world-class gold mines including Twin Creeks (14M ounces Au), Turquoise Ridge (16M ounces Au), and Marigold (12M ounces Au).
 Many companies have explored the Iron Point district and the surrounding area for a number of commodities, including gold, beginning with Newmont in 1966 and continuing to Miranda Gold in 2008.
-To date, there have been over 59,500 meters of core and reverse circulation ("RC") drilled historically within the overall outline of the Iron Point project, with approximately 435 holes (records are not consistent).
-Though the vast majority have been drilled to relatively shallow depths (<300 meters), historical drilling identified a narrow seven-kilometer-long mineralized shear zone in the upper plate, with styles similar to that seen at Lone Tree and Marigold mines.
+To date, there have been over 82,000 meters of core and reverse circulation ("RC") drilled in approximately 450 historical holes (records are not consistent) within the overall outline of the Iron Point project.
+Though the vast majority have been drilled to relatively shallow depths (<300 meters), historical drilling identified a narrow seven-kilometer-long gold mineralized shear zone in the upper plate, with styles similar to that seen at the nearby Lone Tree and Marigold mines.

-Management's Discussion and Analysis For the six months ended September 30, 2021 and 2020
+Management's Discussion and Analysis For the nine months ended December 31, 2021 and 2020